LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

 LeBron James Insights vs. the Warriors

-- He's put up 6.9 threes per game, or 14.7% of his team's shots from beyond the arc this season.
+- He's attempted 6.9 threes per game, or 14.7% of his team's shots from beyond the arc this season.

-- James' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.

-- The Warriors are the 21st-best defensive squad in the league, conceding 117.1 points per game.
+- Giving up 117.1 points per contest, the Warriors are the 21st-ranked team in the NBA on defense.

-- On the glass, the Warriors have given up 43.3 rebounds per game, which puts them 15th in the NBA.
+- On the glass, the Warriors have allowed 43.3 rebounds per game, which puts them 15th in the league.

-- The Warriors allow 25.7 assists per game, 15th-ranked in the NBA.
+- Conceding 25.7 assists per contest, the Warriors are the 15th-ranked team in the league.

-- The Warriors concede 12.9 made 3-pointers per contest, 23rd-ranked in the NBA.
+- The Warriors give up 12.9 made 3-pointers per contest, 23rd-ranked in the league.

 LeBron James vs. the Warriors